abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

       - `AmazonS3FullAccess`
     - You can customize the policy to include the target `DynamoDB Table` and `S3 bucket` by using IAM Inline policy.

-## Create a DynamoDB Table
+## Step 5: Create a DynamoDB Table
+- **Go to the DynamoDB Console**:
-- Go to the DynamoDB Console.
+  - Access the AWS Management Console and navigate to the DynamoDB service.
   - Click on "Create table."
 - Configure Table Settings:
   - Table name: `Tasks`
   - Primary key: